howerj/lzp/readme.md

 ratio than LZP).
 The virtues of this CODEC are its simplicity and speed, compression ratio is not one of them.

+The library is presented is a [Head Only Library](https://en.wikipedia.org/wiki/Header-only).

 The way this CODEC works is that it either outputs a literal byte or it outputs a byte from a model based off of previously seen characters in a dictionary.